michaelbdavidson7/basic-finance-class/README.md

 **Credit/Credit Cards**
 * How do I get a credit card?
   * The first card can be hard to get and you might have to apply to many to get it.
+  * Consider department store cards - they are usually easier to get.
 * Why are credit cards "free"?
 Why do they give so many perks?
 * What is APR?
 * How do I grow my credit scores?